St. Michan's Church

 Inside St. Michan’s Church

 Originally established in 1095, St Michan’s Church is one of the oldest standing parishes in Dublin.
 It was rebuilt in 1685 and restored in 1998.
 Inside, the building is quite small and modestly decorated.
-Its main highlights include an organ dating from 1724 still in use, and its original wooden gallery.
+Its main highlights include an organ dating from 1724 which is still in use, and its original wooden gallery.

 In one of the crypts are the remains of the brothers Henry and John Seares, executed by the English for leading the Irish Rebellion of 1798.